fab2s/Bom/README.md

 `Bom` is also included in [OpinHelper](https://github.com/fab2s/OpinHelpers) which packages several bellow "Swiss Army Knife" level Helpers covering some of the most annoying aspects of php programing, such as UTF8 string manipulation, high precision Mathematics or properly locking a file

+Should you need to work with php bellow 7.1, you can still use [OpinHelper](https://github.com/fab2s/OpinHelpers) `0.x`

 ## Prerequisites

 `Bom` has no specific dependencies